thingsboard/thingsboard.github.io/_includes/templates/edge/integrations/mqtt/mqtt-downlink-converter-config-tbel.md

-Copy the Downlink converter code and paste into the function encoder:
+Now copy & paste the following script to the Encoder function section:

 ```javascript
 /** Encoder **/